h1data/convert-weblate-csv/README.md

   * GREETING, Good bye!: さようなら <> さようなら！
 ```

-By default, the script would not overwrite the existed translations on CSV files for Weblate, but those can be overwritten by enabling `overwrite` option.
+By default, the script would not overwrite the existing translations in CSV files for Weblate, but those can be overwritten by enabling `overwrite` option.
 The combination of `context` and `source` is used for identities for each entry.

 ### From CSV for Weblate to Original CSV

-When `invert` option is enabled, the script updates the translated strings to the original CSV.<br>
+When `invert` option is enabled, the script updates the translated strings in the original CSV.<br>
-The script only updates columns for in the original CSV to avoid contaminations.<br>
+The script only updates columns in the original CSV to avoid contamination.<br>
-Entries marked as `[DELETED]` are not affected to the original CSV.
+Entries marked as `[DELETED]` are not affected in the original CSV.

 ## [Usage](doc/USAGE.md)